Skip to main content

 Do I Need a Cosigner for a Mortgage?

-by: The Ascent Staff
+By: The Ascent Staff

-The Ascent is reader-supported: we may earn a commission from offers on this page.
+Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
+Terms may apply to offers listed on this page.

 With entry-level salaries simply not climbing fast enough to match the rising cost of living, the only way for many people to get a foothold on the property ladder is with a boost from older, more established relatives.
-But mortgage cosigner is taking on more risk than a cosigner for a credit card or even a car loan.
+But a mortgage cosigner is taking on more risk than a cosigner for a credit card or even a car loan.
 The value (and risks) of a mortgage are much higher than other loans.

 If you can have a cosigner help get you into a new, larger home, should you?
 Here's how to know whether or not you'll need a cosigner.
-If you're considering a cosigner, you can also check out our guide to asking someone to cosign a loan.

 What is a cosigner?